dewynl/msc-ai-capstone-project/docs/dissertation.md

 4. **Expert Educator Involvement**: The evaluation focused on automated pedagogical metrics (Section 6.1) but omitted educator feedback.
 Incorporating formative user testing with 3-5 educators during development would have surfaced usability concerns and pedagogical quality issues earlier, potentially identifying the prerequisite accuracy limitation before comprehensive evaluation.

 5. **Cross-Domain Training Data**: The system's limitation to Computer Science, Mathematics, and Physics (Section 6.4) reflects training data constraints.
-Earlier investment in Engineering and Interdisciplinary components would have demonstrated broader applicability and validated cross-domain generalization more convincingly.
+Earlier investment in additional STEM domains or humanities content would have demonstrated broader applicability and validated cross-domain generalization more convincingly.

 6. **Model Capacity Validation**: The most critical missing experiment is comparative evaluation with CodeT5-base (220M parameters).
 The dissertation's central thesis—that task formulation supersedes architectural sophistication—rests on CodeT5-small's 100% success with index-based selection after 0% success with UUID generation.
 However, no validation confirms whether this pattern holds with larger models.
 Testing CodeT5-base with the original UUID generation approach (function calling from Section 5.1.2) would definitively answer: does task simplification enable smaller models to achieve what larger models cannot, or does it optimize what larger models could accomplish less efficiently?